 What is clicker training?

-Because the dog will come to associate the sound of the click with the reward that follows, the clicker lets you hone in on the exact moment that you're rewarding, which makes it clear to your dog what you want from him.
+Because the dog will come to associate the sound of the click with the reward that follows, the clicker lets you hone in on the exact moment that you're rewarding, which makes it clear to your dog what you want from them.

-Tips for successfully clicker training your dog:
+Tips for successfully clicker training your dog

 - Think of it like you're taking a picture: If you're having trouble with the timing of the click, think of it like the snap of a camera.
 Imagine that you're taking a picture of your dog in the exact moment when he performs the behavior you're looking for.
 If you're asking for a sit, click at the exact second when your pup's butt hits the ground, for example.